top of page

 ...\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino\

 This is where you will find the source used by the Arduino pre-processor.
 But why would you change main.cpp?
 Well, if you have some common code you want to include but you do not want to create a library, you could update main.cpp to include it.
-Maybe you don't like how setup() and loop() function and you want to adjust it.
-While I would not recommend that, at least you will know how if you ever find a reason to do so.
+Maybe you don't like how setup() and loop() function and you want to adjust it, remove them, or create your own versions or add additional functions of your own.

 However, consider that if you do, when you upgrade the Arduino IDE, you could lose these changes.
-So make a backup copy if you change anything.
+Just make a backup copy.
 A better approach might be adding additional .ino files to your sketch or creating your own libraries.
 But you may still find that you want to edit the core files.
-Just be sure to backup a copy.
+Just be sure to make a backup.

 Here's an example of where I pulled out the loop function from main.cpp so I can control it myself.
 I also added two additional libraries that I might want to include in all of my sketches.
 I decided to use "execute" as my function name and I added a prototype for the function at the top of the code.
 Note: You cannot use the Arduino IDE to edit the main.cpp.
 I use either Visual Studio Code or Notepad++ to edit.